mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 > He’s pressing this old fellow.

 [“Old fellow”] means Joshu, Chao Chou.
-You are pretty good, to drive Chao Chou into the corner where he can’t move an inch. *[He laughs.]* So pretty good, monk; you are pretty good.
+You are pretty good, to drive Chao Chou into the corner where he can’t move an inch. *[He laughs.]* So pretty good, monk.
+You are pretty good.
 That is the comment here.

 But anyway, where does the one return to?
 That is, constantly if you seek *where does the one return to* intellectually, you never get [the] place where the one returns to.
 Because intellectual understanding lets you go in parallel, always; [it] never comes together.
 Intellectually, probably two things come very close together, but always parallel.
 That’s why this guy is going fast, this guy slow, but very close, that’s why [they make] noise.
 The other one goes fast, the other one is slow.
 The world is going very quickly, [and] you try to catch up with this, but you cannot catch up, so you’re always making noise, so-called *despair*.
 You’re disappointed.
 So that intellectual understanding lets you go always in parallel with the world, people, friends, everything.
 So, always making noise.

 So finally [...] the question is, from where does this question come?
 Okay? *This question* means “where does [the] one return to.”
 From where does this question come?
 Do you understand?
 This is your koan, anyway.
 From where?

 It’s very simple.
 It’s *very* simple.
-If I say “where does [the] one return to” – who talks, who makes the question?
+If I say “where does one return to” – who talks, who makes the question?
 This guy?
 This guy is who?
 Katagiri?
 This Katagiri is ...?
 Well, Katagiri, but totally speaking, Katagiri is something alive, so-called *being*.
 So this Katagiri is really alive – and then the question comes up.

 So where does the one return to?
 Where does the one come from?
 One comes from here?
 One returns to this silence.
 It’s very close.
 It’s too close to understand.
-So if you try to know intellectually what is the beginning of the world, and where is the end of the world, you really go outwardly, and never end, never begin.
-No beginning, no end.
-Always parallel.
+[So] if you try to know intellectually what is the beginning of the world, and where is the end of the world, you really go outwardly, and never end, never begin.
+No beginning, no end; always parallel.
 That’s why finally you are confused.
-Confusion means something which makes you unstable, irritated, restless.
+Finally *confusion* means something which makes you unstable, irritated, restless.

 So, exactly, finally you come back *here*.
 [The] one comes from here.